-Amaryllis is a blooming bulb that produces spectacular blooms measuring up to 10 inches across, atop sturdy stalks up to 26 inches tall.
-Most common amaryllis varieties produce two stems per bulbs, each with four blooms, although some cultivars may produce six blooms.
+Amaryllis is a blooming bulb that produces spectacular blooms measuring up to 10 inches (25.5 cm.) across, atop sturdy stalks up to 26 inches (66 cm.) tall.
+Most common amaryllis varieties produce two stems per bulb, each with four blooms, although some cultivars may produce six blooms.
 This winter-blooming stunner is available in a variety of shapes and colors; in fact, almost too many different types of amaryllis to count.
 Read on to learn about just a few of the many amaryllis flower varieties on the market.

 Varieties of Amaryllis

 With so many types of amaryllis to choose from, it can be overwhelming when choosing one to grow indoors or in the garden.
 To make things a little easier, here are some of the most popular amaryllis varieties.